ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 more idiomatically (Alias Analysis, Scalar Evolution, etc).
 By the end of the Summer, I surprised myself by how much I felt I had improved.

-I presented a [poster](CrayPoster) of my work at the Intern fair at the end of the Summer and [again](URPoster) at another poster fair for UR's Computer Science open house.
+I presented a [poster][CrayPoster] of my work at the Intern fair at the end of the Summer and [again][URPoster] at another poster fair for UR's Computer Science open house.
 ## Intern, Intelligent and Scalable Systems Research Experience for Undergrads (REU), Lehigh University, Summer 2018